 Alan Margolis, director of credit and operations at Masthaven | 16:45 Wednesday 2nd May 2018

-I have just come off a complex bridging case that saw Masthaven deliver an £800,000 plus loan to help a developer complete on a site of four properties they wanted to sell on.
+I’ve just come off a complex bridging case that saw Masthaven deliver an £800,000-plus loan to help a developer complete on a site of four properties they wanted to sell on.

 Far from straightforward, the case “ involving a complex security and a complicated repayment strategy â€“ required all our specialist knowledge in order to get it over the line.
 Internally we celebrated it as a great example of our team coming together to deliver.

 But enough of the bigging us up.
 I mention the case because it was a terrific demonstration of how a short-term specialist lender can approach and resolve the challenges presented to it by a complex case.

 The large high street lenders, by sheer virtue of their size alone, find it difficult to take on and process cases in the same way as their smaller, more nimble competitors, such as Masthaven Bank.
 In the business world, a lot is talked of the 'silo mentality' â€“ an attitude whereby departments within organisations are separated from each other and sometimes wary about sharing information with others.